 The Caneland Central Shopping Centre is across the road, making it easy for you to buy food from the supermarket.

-Bluewater Lagoon is open every day except Christmas Day.
-During summer (September – March) 9 am – 5:45 pm, and during the winter (April – mid-July) 9 am – 4:45 pm.
+Bluewater Lagoon is open during summer (September – March) 9 am – 5:45 pm, and during the winter (April – mid-July) 9 am – 4:45 pm.
 It’s located at Caneland Park, River Street, Mackay.

 Download the brochure.